invatechs/adams/README.md

         "projects": [
             {
-                "logPath": "/var/www/app1/app.log", // absolute path to the .log file "alias": "my-app-1" // name that would be shown at the all projects page },
+                "logPath": "/var/www/app1/app.log", // absolute path to the .log file "alias": "my-app-1", // name that would be shown at the all projects page "middleware": "" // specify if you start adams with middleware path; otherwise leave it empty },
             {
                 "logPath": "/var/www/app2/app.log",
-                "alias": "my-app-2"
+                "alias": "my-app-2",
+                "middleware": ""
             }
         ]
     }
     ...
 }
 ```

 ## <a name="configuring-nginx"></a>Configuring Nginx